X Dekho: Reception

+A reviewer in Dawn concluded that the anthem lacks the "X factor" by leaving a desire of being an "ear-worm" required for "firing up the blood", despite its "usual upbeat rhythm", and "fails to be memorable".
+Ali A. Rizvi of The Jungle Today remarked it as "a decade-defining anthem that defined nothing".

 Opening ceremony

 On 11 April 2025, Rawalpindi Cricket Stadium hosted its first ever ceremony for the league's tenth season.
 Zainab Abbas presented the show, while Hamza Ali Abbasi delivered a speech.
 It was opened by a jet pack flyer, who handed the tournament's trophy to Salman Naseer on stage.
 The ceremony included "Qaumi Taranah" rendered by children from Surtaal Music Academy, Sufi performance by Abida Parveen, rap show by Young Stunners, and cultural act by Ali Zafar.
 Next, the title anthem was played with Zafar, Natasha Baig, Talha Anjum, and Abrar Ul Haq taking stage.
 The show was closed by fireworks.
+(Note: Pieces of information are gathered from Geo News, Daily Pakistan, Hum News, and The Express Tribune.)